LabunskyA/labunsky.info/running/skechers/index.md

 ### GOrun Forza

-A versatile shoe as a compromise between Ride and Speed series.
+A versatile shoe to be used as a compromise between Ride and Speed series.
 Combines UltraFlight (heel) with HyperBurst (forefoot) in the midsole for a better stride.
 Great full-rubber Good Year outsole.
 More aggressive, but also stable stride.
 Regular upper on an overall race platform.

 | Drop | Type           | Speed        | Lifespan |
 | ---- | -------------- | ------------ | -------- |